1969 24 Hours of Le Mans: Entries

-Into the second year of the new 3-litre regulations, the initial entries closed with 109 applications – the biggest number in the past decade.
+Into the second year of the new 3-litre regulations for Group 6 Prototypes, the initial entries closed with 109 applications – the biggest number in the past decade.
 However, after the requisite culling 60 cars were accepted, but a number of withdrawals meant only 51 practiced with non-starters reducing the final grid to only 45, the smallest field in the decade.
-After a dominant season to date, Porsche had already won the Sportscar Championship, and arrived with easily the biggest representation with 16 cars, a third of the field.
+After a dominant season to date, Porsche had already won the 1969 International Championship for Makes and arrived with easily the biggest representation with 16 cars, a third of the field.

 Porsche had already wrapped up the championship after the seven races to date.
 Starting in July 1968, Porsche made a surprising and very expensive effort to conceive, design and build a whole new car for the Group 4 Sport category with one underlying goal: to win its first overall victory at Le Mans.
 In only ten months, the first Porsche 917 prototype was developed with a fibreglass body and Porsche's first 12-cylinder engine.
 Bored out to 4.5-litres, made from titanium, magnesium and exotic alloys, it produced a mighty 520 bhp.
 The 917 included another feature which would prove to be controversial in the week leading up to the race: movable aerodynamic wings linked to the suspension.
 These were banned by the CSI (Commission Sportive Internationale – the FIA's regulatory body) at the Monaco GP in May as dangerous.
 Porsche team manager, Rico Steinemann, protested that their test-sessions had shown the car was inherently unstable without them and that the cars had been homologated for Group 4 with the flaps.
 A last-minute decision the day before Le Mans by the FISA allowed them to race, although the 908s had to lose the flaps as they had previously run without them.
 Team Matra was particularly upset by this decision, but in a statement said they did not intend to protest.
 It was widely believed that if the ban was again reinstated because of a protest by other teams, Porsche would have pulled out of the 1969 race entirely.

 By May the necessary 25 chassis were completed for homologation, intended to be sold to private racing teams at $35,000 each.
 The first was purchased by a private interest by the time of the Le Mans race, that of Briton John Woolfe.
 The cars had their first race at Spa, and three works entries were at Le Mans in langheck (longtail) form for Vic Elford/Richard Attwood and Rolf Stommelen/Kurt Ahrens, with Herbert Linge in the reserve car.